JalmarazMartn/JALTranslationsMngt/README.md

 * `TargetLanguage`: Set the target language code.
 Default `es-ES`
 * `JSONTranslationFilename`: Set here if you like another file name for temp json object than `JSONTranslation.json`.
 Not needed.
+* `CSSHTMLTableview`: Set your CSS tableview for remaining translations editting.

 ## Known Issues